 “Immerse yourself within your Self, and then you’ll understand what a personal way of life is, as well as the burden of time; the severity of our dubious era will leave you, and help you free your body and soul.
 Become artist in the most simple and natural way.”

-Working in his unique style, along with the iconic representatives of the Soviet art – Ilya Kabakov, Andrey Monastyrsky and Erik Bulatov, Chubarov embodied in his paintings the idea of a new era’s philosophy, visually identifying energy of the world around him, and transforming abstract symbols into images of reflection displaced in the conceptual art energy.
+Evgeny Chubarov, a painter, sculptor, graphic artist, and recipient of the prestigious Jackson Pollock Foundation award, stands as one of the most enigmatic artists of his time.
+Working in his unique style alongside iconic representatives of Soviet art such as Ilya Kabakov, Andrey Monastyrsky, and Erik Bulatov, Chubarov captured in his paintings the essence of a new era’s philosophy, visually expressing the energy of the world around him and transforming abstract symbols into images of contemplation rooted in conceptual art.

-The works of Evgeny Chubarov are stored in the Pushkin State Museum (Moscow), the National Centre for Modern Art (Moscow), the State Tretyakov Gallery (Moscow), the Museum of Modern Art (Moscow), the Rutgers University Museum (New Jersey).
-At the solo exhibition at the Gary Tatintsian Gallery dedicated to the 80th anniversary of the artist, large abstract and figurative works from private collections are represented.
+The works of Evgeny Chubarov can be found in prestigious collections, including those of the Pushkin State Museum (Moscow), the National Centre for Contemporary Art (Moscow), the State Tretyakov Gallery (Moscow), the Museum of Modern Art (Moscow), the Rutgers University Museum (New Jersey).